How to Complete GA4 Setup in Google’s Setup Assistant

 Setting up Google Analytics 4 (GA4) can be a bit of a daunting task for beginners.
 In our previous blog post, The Ultimate Guide to Google Analytics GA4 Setup for Beginners, we walked you through the steps to create your GA4 account and connect it to your website.
-Now, let's dive deeper into how to complete the basic GA4 setup to ensure that you're getting the most out of this powerful analytics tool.

 Please Note: